pdjr-signalk/pdjr-skplugin-switchbank/README.md

 input or a relay output module and must be one of the values "switch" or "relay".

+Definitions for switch input modules are optional (the data supplied is only used for maintenance of switch channel meta values), but definitions must be provided for any relay output modules that you expect __signal-switchbank__ to operate.

 The __description__ property values should be used to give the switchbank and each of its channels a meaningful, human-readable, description.